-THIS DEED OF TERMINATION is made on the e day of 20
+THIS DEED OF TERMINATION is made on the day of

 BETWEEN -

 (1) [insert full name of Lender] (registered in [Figure 1] is at [if an individual or partnership of] ("to be a second of the context of ·

 (2) [insert full name of Borrower] (registered office is at [if an individual or partnership of · · · · · · · · · · · · · · · · · · ·

 (3) The Financial Services Authority Limited whose registered office is at 25 The North 5HS (" the FSA "). ,

 WHEREAS -

 A subordinated loan agreement was entered in between the Lender (1); the Borrower (2); and the FSA (3) on [date] ("the Agreement") pursuant to which the Lender agreed to make available to the Borrower a [Loan/Facility] of up to [£]. [insert brief details of any Variations] The parties to the Agreement now wish to terminate the Agreement.

 IT IS AGREED THAT -

-from [the date of this Deed of Termination/i The Agreement shall be deemed terminated [in accordance with its terms] with effect from [the date of this Deed of Termination/insert relevant future date].
-All obligations and liabilities arising before that date shall remain continuing.
+1. The Agreement shall be deemed terminated from [the date of this Deed of Termination/i and liabilities arising before that date shall re- insert relevant future date].
+All obligations

 2. This Deed is governed by English Law.

-IN WITNESS WHEREOF this Deed has been exe and is hereby delivered on the date first above written · · · · · · · · · · · · · · · · · · ·
+IN WITNESS WHEREOF this Deed has been executed by the parties and is intended to be and is hereby delivered on the date first above written.

 Executed as a deed by [full name of Lender]

 Signed Director

 Signed Director/Secretary

 or